bfraboni/voronoi/README.md

 * The interpolation is done in normalized 5D space, each component is remapped to [0,1].
 * Colorspace supported: RGB, HSV, LAB, YUV, but any other color spaces could be used.
 * The reconstruction distance can be any P-Distance, the default one is the Euclidean distance (2-distance).
-* We use a 2D KD-tree to assign each cell color to its nearest pixels.
+* Use a 2D KD-tree to assign each cell color to its nearest pixels.

-Special thanks to coworkers ot the LIRIS room 12.008, and assimilated for discussions, feedback and permission to put their face here.
+Special thanks to coworkers from the LIRIS room 12.008, and assimilated (:) for discussions, feedback and permission to put their face here.

 |Axel Paris|Gabriel Meynet|Charles Barnouin|Oscar Argudo|Lois Paulin|
 |:---:|:---:|:---:|:---:|:---:|